 Adaptive Reuse Is Not Limited to Historic Buildings

-Adaptive reuse extends to a variety of older buildings whose original uses are no longer sustainable.
+Adaptive reuse projects extend to a variety of older buildings whose original uses are no longer sustainable.
 Shopping mall real estate is an example.

 “There are a lot of retail conversions as a result of COVID,” said Rainey Shane, Vice President and Associate National Director of JLL’s Project and Development Services group in the Southeast Central region.
 The pandemic sped up the transformation that began with the rise of online shopping.
 Malls, Shane added, “were built for the way Baby Boomers shopped,” not for a world of one-click purchases.
 Developers and architects are turning some of them into a variety of uses, including restaurant ghost kitchens, offices and last mile distribution centers, the last stop between the warehouse and the customers’ doorstep.